 American Pit Bull Terrier

 Hunting, general farm work, and companionship were common uses for this purebred hunting dog breed.
-Pit Bulls are loving, gentle dogs that enjoy spending time with their owners.
+American Pit Bull Terriers are loving, gentle dogs that enjoy spending time with their owners.
 This dog is actually an affectionate family pet, in contrast to the popular belief that he is a killer.
 Each female APBT has one litter per year and usually produces five to eight puppies.
 This breed belongs to the medium-sized dog category.
 Pits have powerful heads and exaggerated muscular bodies.
 Males Pits weigh between 35 and 60 pounds and females between 30 and 50 pounds.
 Their life expectancy is 10 to 14 years.

 The Pitbull breed thrives in a family environment.
 They are clownish, affectionate, protective, and very loyal.
 APBTs are extremely active breeds and they enjoy playing outside but sleeping inside.
 Pitties need between 900 and 1200 calories per day.
 Owners of Pits should ensure their dogs’ diets include 22% protein to keep their joints and muscles healthy and no more than 8% fat to optimize energy levels.
 As Pitties age and become less active, the amount of food should be adjusted to avoid weight gain.
 For overall health, the diets of APBT dogs should include vegetables, fruits, meat, and fish.